ksami/ksami.github.io/_posts/2015-02-03-00-Jekyll-Posts.md

 tags: [Jekyll]
 ---

+___Edit:___ I've realised that because of me changing the filenames to include an extra serial number, the URLs of the post now also include the serial number.
+Perhaps there is more magic than I thought.
+Shall update this post when I find the fix for this.

 Following the [tutorial](https://github.com/ksami/ksami.github.io/blob/master/README.md/) for setting up Jekyll Now, I named the files for each of my posts using the format year-month-day-title.md.
 Automagically, this blog would show posts sorted by date.

 However, there was this annoyance where if you wrote more than 1 post in a day, Jekyll would not sort the posts by time.
 This resulted in some messed up post order, as some of you may have previously seen on this blog.